Phosphorus flame retardants

 Char formation results in generally less smoke, because there is no gas phase forced incomplete combustion and because release of volatile compounds is limited by the barrier effect.
 Phosphorus flame retardants generate considerably less acidic and corrosive gases than halogenated flame retardants.

-Phosphorus PIN FRs and their applications
+Phosphorus FRs and their applications

-Phosphorus (P) PIN FRs include a wide range of inorganic and organic compounds.
+Phosphorus (P) FRs include a wide range of inorganic and organic compounds.
 These can have different phosphorus oxidation states (from –3 to +3).
 They can be reactive, additive or polymeric.
 Some P-FRs bring other functions in addition to fire safety (e.g. plasticisers).

 Widely used P-FRs include inorganic (poly)phosphates, (poly)phosphonates, phosphinates, phosphate esters, DOPO* derivates, and red phosphorus for example.

-Naturally occurring phosphorus-rich compounds, such as phytate (from plant seeds) can provide phosphorus PIN FRs, but this is today at the R&D stage because of challenges around quality, supply and cost.
+Naturally occurring phosphorus-rich compounds, such as phytate (from plant seeds) can provide phosphorus FRs, but this is today at the R&D stage because of challenges around quality, supply and cost.

 Phosphorus-containing flame retardants are widely used in standard and engineering plastics, polyurethane foams, thermosets, coatings, textiles (for both synthetic fibres and natural fibres) and in timber products.